dariodepa/tiledesk-docs/apis/tutorials/dialogflow-tutorial-2-micro-language-integration.md

 # Dialogflow Tutorial 2 - Buttons and images

-We'll start from [Dialogflow Tutorial 1](apis/tutorials/dialogflow-as-external-chatbot-integration), just adding a small library to our original endpoint.
+We'll start from [Dialogflow Tutorial 1 - Dialogflow as external chatbot](apis/tutorials/dialogflow-as-external-chatbot-integration.md), just adding a small library to our original endpoint.

 ## Fork the tutorial code